GuodJu/guodongsweb/content/project/Zhihu/index.md

 ---
 title: Straight Roommates' Attitude
-summary: The impact of having an LGB roommate on straight people's attitudes
+summary: Evaluating the impact of having an LGB roommate on straight people's attitudes based on Zhihu posts
 tags:
   - MM
 date: 2022-01-01